igna-s/Mini-Games/README.md

 ## 📄 **License**

 This project is licensed under the **Apache License 2.0**.
-You are free to use, modify, and distribute the code, provided proper credit is given to the original author.
+You are free to use, modify, and distribute the code, provided proper credit is given to the original author of the Sprites/Sounds.

 ---